 Government Mortgages Versus Conventional Loans: What Is A Government Guarantee?

 What is the government guarantee?

-- Government guarantee means FHA, VA, or USDA will partially guarantee losses to lenders if the borrower defaults on their mortgage and the property go into foreclosure.
+Government guarantee means FHA, VA, or USDA will partially guarantee losses to lenders if the borrower defaults on their mortgage and the property go into foreclosure.
 The government agency will partially cover the loss sustained by the lender if the borrower defaults on their mortgage loans.
 Government mortgages are only for owner-occupant properties.

 Benefits Of Government Mortgages Versus Conventional Loans

 Government loans are home mortgages that are backed by a government agency.
 Private lenders originate, process, underwrite, fund, and service government loans.
 The only role the government agencies play on government loans is they protect and partially insure the loans private lenders fund against defaults on payment.